giantswarm/fmt/javascript/general_style_guide.md

 ### Naming

-- Regular JS Files (not components): camelCase.js
+- Regular JS files (not components) and non-component folders: camelCase.js
-- Component Files: PascalCase
+- Component files and folders: PascalCase
 - Props, state and methods: camelCase
-- Components and components folders: PascalCase
-- Non-component folders: lower_case
+- We don't use `index.js` for component files.

 ### Parentheses